Scarborough Counselling & Psychotherapy Training Institute

 Session Four and Five

-Modern Philosophy: Correlated with the Logical Empiricism of Bertrand Russell, the Logical Positivism of the Vienna Circle, AJ Ayer’s Language Truth and Logic, and the earlier work of Ludwig Wittgenstein in Tractatus Logico-Philosophicus
+Modern Philosophy: Correlated with the Logical Empiricism of Bertrand Russell, the Vienna Circle, and the earlier work of Ludwig Wittgenstein in Tractatus Logico-Philosophicus.

-Empiricism and Logical Empiricism are the best fit modern background to modern scientific forms of personal psychotherapeutic change grounded in data-focussed self-enquiry, self-injunction, and self-motivation, such as Cognitive-Behavioural Therapy, Rational-Emotive Therapy, Personal Construct Psychology, Ericksonian Hypno-psychotherapy, NLP, and arguably Transactional Analysis
+Empiricism and Logical Empiricism are the best fit modern background to modern scientific forms of personal psychotherapeutic change grounded in data- and goal- focussed self-enquiry, self-injunction, and self-motivation, such as Cognitive-Behavioural Therapy, Rational-Emotive Therapy, Personal Construct Psychology, Ericksonian Hypno-psychotherapy, NLP, and in part Transactional Analysis.

 Session Six and Seven

-These connect with the earlier Freud and Psychoanalysis, Jung of Symbols of Transformation, Para-Analytic Approaches such as Gestalt, Psychosynthesis, and Psychodrama, which overlap into Phase 2
+Thse connect with the earlier Freud and Psychoanalysis, the Jung of Symbols of Transformation, and Para-Analytic Approaches such as Gestalt, Psychosynthesis, and Psychodrama, which overlap into Phase 2.

 Session Eight and Nine